Restrict Access for Incoming Requests

 When configuring an access restriction profile, keep the following considerations in mind:

 • Access restriction profiles are configured at the application level.
-They can be reused in all the environments (test, acceptance, production) of an app.
+They can be reused in all the environments (for example test, acceptance, production) of an app.

 • Access restriction profiles can contain any number of IPv4 address ranges, client CAs, or both.

-• If an access restriction profile contains both IP address ranges and client CAs, then any match on either the IP range or the client certificate will grant access.
+• If an access restriction profile contains both IP address ranges and client CAs, then any match on either the IP range or the client certificate will grant or deny access.

 Configuring Access Restriction Profiles